Revenue

 The company prices its solutions through enterprise-wide contracts, with annual commitments typically starting at $1 million for access to specific modules.
 Pricing scales based on the size of the healthcare organization and number of modules deployed.
 Healthcare systems can start with a single solution like Scribe for clinical documentation and expand into additional modules over time.

-The company's competitive advantage stems from its integrated platform approach - healthcare organizations can deploy multiple Commure solutions that work together seamlessly, increasing switching costs over time.
-Its recent merger with Athelas and acquisition of Augmedix further strengthens this platform strategy by expanding capabilities in remote monitoring and clinical documentation.
+Commure's competitive advantage stems from its integrated platform approach — healthcare organizations can deploy multiple solutions that work together seamlessly, increasing switching costs over time.
+Its merger with Athelas and acquisition of Augmedix further strengthen this platform strategy by expanding capabilities in remote monitoring and clinical documentation.

 Competition